Putin’s opposition know his election is a sham – but they have a plan for change

 As well as the killing of Navalny, nearly a thousand other critics and anti-war dissidents have been imprisoned across Russia.
 Tens of thousands have been arrested simply for protesting.
 Hundreds of thousands have been forced into exile.

-Yulia has taken on her husband's call to flood voting locations en masse as a symbolic gesture, with protests in the street risking arrest and lengthy prison sentences.
-On Friday, authorities opened at least one criminal case into incidents of green dye being poured into ballot boxes.
-Such an act carries a maximum sentence of five years in jail.
+Yulia has taken on her husband’s call to flood voting locations en masse as a symbolic gesture, with protests in the street risking arrest and lengthy prison sentences.
+On Friday, a number of people were arrested for incidents including pouring green dye into ballot boxes, the boxes or polling booths being set alight and fireworks being set off inside polling stations.
+Such acts carry stiff jail terms.

 “It’s a political act, a political flash mob to show that we are many,” he says.